 Go Camping

-Pitch a tent in the living room or in the back yard.
-If you’re indoors light a few candles and tell stories with flashlights while eating microwaved s’more’s.
+Pitch a tent in the living room or in the backyard.
+If you’re indoors, light a few candles and tell stories with flashlights while eating microwaved s’mores.
 If the weather is nice and you are outside, build a fire and roast marshmallows.
 Reminisce about favorite birthday memories and talk about future memories you want to make together as a family.
 Too cold to sleep outside?
 Too dark?
 That’s okay!
-One of our favorite finds during the pandemic is Twilight Slumber Parties.
-You pickup a DIY kit to set up whimsically decorated and furnished sleepover tents inside your home!
+Get everything you need to create a magical experience indoors with Twilight Slumber Parties.
+You pick up a DIY kit to set up whimsically decorated and furnished sleepover tents inside your home!

 Host a Fancy Dinner at Home

 Send invitations to everyone in your family, inviting them to get really dressed up.
-Set the table with candles, play music, use proper manners and cloth napkins.
-Even if you are eating pizza it’ll feel fancy and special.
+Set the table with candles, play music, and use proper manners and cloth napkins.
+Even if you are eating pizza, it’ll feel fancy and special.

 Old School Games

-Collect everything and present them to the birthday child at some point during their festivities all at once (like they’d receive at a party) or spread them out throughout the day.
+Birthday party ideas at home from the pandemic often continue to be great options for including far-away loved ones.
+Have family and friends mail cards or gifts to the birthday child ahead of time.
+Collect everything and present them to the birthday child at some point during their festivities all at once or spread them out throughout the day.
 You could also make a game of it and hide cards and gifts around the house for a Scavenger Hunt.
+Send videos of the experience to the gift-givers!

 Host a Video Game Party